Preparing Educators of Students with Autism (PESA)

 “I feel engaged when I see the relationship between my readings and what’s going on in my practice.
 I am also surprised by how much I learn from the experiences of my fellow classmates.
 The information that they shared helps me see how what we learned can be applied in multiple settings.”

-This certificate program does not directy lead to teacher licensure.
+This certificate program does not directly lead to teacher licensure.